harshit433/harshit433/README.md

 Hi there!
 I'm Harshit Aggarwal, an AI enthusiast particularly interested in Deep Learning.
 I'm passionate about leveraging technology to create positive change, which is why I'm pursuing a career in entrepreneurship.

 🌱🔭
 I'm currently working with the Nasscom Foundation in collaboration with Ciena on their Tech for Change program.
-Through this program, I'm building a startup called **Mozo Robotics**, which focuses on developing AI-powered robots for automating domestic works. 🤖
+Through this program, I'm building a startup called **AssistAI Labs**, which focuses on developing AI-powered robots for automating domestic works. 🤖

 This is my GitHub profile, where you'll find my code related to deep learning and other projects.